gabor-smith/stripware/README.md

 The program accepts these commands from the terminal:
 - `--port` - serial port to be used for communication with the RGB controller ex. `--port=/dev/ttyS0`, default is /dev/ttyUSB0
 - `--min` - starts the program in minimized mode

+### Dark theme
+As with any Qt application this one accepts the `-stylesheet` command in the terminal to use a custom qt stylesheet.
+I included a customized version of [this.](https://tech-artists.org/t/release-qt-dark-orange-stylesheet/2287) If you want to use the included dark stylesheet, type `-stylesheet=stylesheet.qss` when launching the program.

 ## Postscript
 If you find any issues with this program please report them [here.](https://github.com/nukecat/stripware/issues/new)